scokobro/pandoc-abbreviations/README.md

 ## The 'dbase' file

-Create a file called 'dbase' and place it in your `.pandoc` directory along with all that other good stuff.[^if]
+Create a file called 'dbase' and place it in your home directory's `.pandoc` directory, along with all that other good stuff.[^if]

 [^if]: If you would prefer to put your 'dbase' file somewhere else you can, uncomment, then put the path to your file into the line that read `#dbasePath = 'a/path/of/your/choice'# user selected path`

-Abbreviations are defined as `key=value` pairs, one per line; they have to look like this:
+Abbreviations can be added to this file, this make them available for use in all source documents.
+They are defined as `key=value` pairs, one per line; they have to look like this:

 ```
 ltd=limited